 2. Reassess (or start) your monthly budget

-When my husband and I both lost our incomes back in April, I had to quickly adjust our budget.
+When my husband and I both lost our incomes during the COVID pandemic, I had to quickly adjust our budget.

 I paused any optional payments and contributions, and cut every expense corner to maximize our savings and unemployment income.

-We didn’t know how long this trial would last, but I was committed to a tight budget from day one.
+We didn’t know at the time how long that trial would last, but I was committed to a tight budget from day one.
 I wasn’t taking any chances.
-But, once our income gets stable, I’ll need to adjust our budget again.

 If you’ve had to pause some bills, defer payments, or stop contributions, then a budget reassessment will be necessary once your financial situation improves.

-Hopefully, you’ve realized that you *can* live on less, that you *are* capable of cutting your food bill, and that you *don’t* need a new outfit every month.
+Hopefully through your own challenges, you’ve realized that you can live on less, that you’re capable of cutting your food bill, and that you don’t need a new outfit every month.

 Consider, instead, applying more to your retirement account.
 Or, paying down your debt (which I’ll address below).